 FIG. 1.
 Overview of some geophysical data for Yellowstone used in this work.
 The area corresponds to the computational domain presented in this work.
 Colors indicate the bouguer gravity anomaly in the area referenced to the anomaly close to the boundary of the area.
-Data is taken from the online archive of the Pan American Center for Earth and Environmental Sciences (PACES) and [50].
-White vertical arrows indicate the GPS velocities during a period of high activity from 2003 to 2008 [20].
-Black arrows represent the orientation of the minimum principal stress (σ_3) (taken from [21] and references therein).
+Data is taken from the online archive of the Pan American Center for Earth and Environmental Sciences (PACES) and [23].
+White vertical arrows indicate the GPS velocities during a period of high activity from 2003 to 2008 [61].
+Black arrows represent the orientation of the minimum principal stress $(\sigma_3)$ (taken from [62] and references therein).

-magma chambers and consider a single pulse of magma.
-Yet, as magmatic systems are likely formed by many pulses, it is important to take those into account, as done by [14] who investigate the effect of pulses on the style and frequency of eruptions and provide scaling laws for mechanical locking of the magma chamber due to thermal cooling.
-The work by [15] and [16] demonstrates that subsequent magmatic pulses help keep the system hot and partially molten, which may significantly change the mechanics of magma transport once a critical amount of heating has occured [17].
+magma reservoirs and consider a single pulse of magma.
+Yet, as magmatic systems are likely formed by many pulses, it is important to take those into account, as done by [21] who investigated the effect of pulses on the style and frequency of eruptions and provide scaling laws for mechanical locking of the magma reservoir due to thermal cooling.
+The work by [2] and [3] demonstrates that subsequent magmatic pulses help keep the system hot and partially molten, which may significantly change the mechanics of magma transport once a critical amount of heating has occurred [37].

 Seismic tomography studies of magmatic systems give important insights into the 3D structure at depth.
 Yet, interpreting these results in terms of melt content with depth is not straightforward as the seismic wavelengths themselves are several kilometers in size and the distribution of seismometers is often sub-optimal.
 Some attempts have been made to perform a joint inversion in which thermal models and melting parameterizations are combined with tomographic inversions.
-Results for Montserrat show that melt fractions obtained in this manner are substantially larger than those directly inferred from interpreting seismic data [18].
+Results for Montserrat show that melt fractions obtained in this manner are substantially larger than those directly inferred from interpreting seismic data [47].
 Yet, whereas this gives important new insights in the geometry of the system, it does not tell much about the physics of magmatic systems, which is the focus of our work.